Feature article

 AI summary

-A new kitchen splashback is a great way to modernise your space and create a stylish focal point.
-This guide explores four popular and practical options for your next renovation.
+A new splashback is a great way to modernise your kitchen and create a stylish focal point.
+This guide explores four popular and practical options to consider for your next renovation.

-- Tiles: A versatile choice, from trendy finger tiles to seamless, large-format porcelain.
+- Tiles: A versatile choice, from trendy finger tiles to large-format porcelain for a seamless, customisable look.

 - Glass: Easy to clean and available in mirrored, coloured, or textured finishes.

-- Stainless Steel: A durable, low-maintenance option with various finishes and colours.
+- Stainless Steel: A durable, recyclable option offering various finishes and colours.

 Defining the focal point of your kitchen